Constituent (linguistics): General substitution

-These examples suggest that could put, Drunks could, and could put of the are constituents in the test sentence.
+These examples suggest that could put, Drunks could, and could put off the are constituents in the test sentence.
 This is contrary to what the other tests reveal and to what most theories of sentence structure assume.
 The value of general substitution as test for constituents is therefore suspect.
 It is like the coordination test in that it suggests that too many strings are constituents.

 Right node raising (RNR)

 Right node raising, abbreviated as RNR, is a test that isolates the test string on the right side of a coordinate structure.
 The assumption is that only constituents can be shared by the conjuncts of a coordinate structure, e.g.